Americans with Student Loans

 Federal Student Loan Payments

-Starting in August, the U.S. Department of Education will notify student loan borrowers to help inform them that their regular loan payments will resume at the end of September.
+Borrowers should have received notification that their loan payments are put on hold.
+When regular student loan payments resume, the U.S. Department of Education will notify student loan borrowers to inform them.
 These notices are intended to provide a transition period to help borrowers stay on track as regular loan payments begin again and to enroll in other relief options (such as income-driven repayment) at such time.
-For more information, click here.

 Student Loan Collections